Scientific Committee

 Manuel Gimenes

-Senior Lecturer in Psychology at Université de Poitiers
+Senior Lecturer of Psychology at the University of Poitiers

 -